The “mid-fall slump” in schools is real–here’s what to expect

 Do you like to treat yourself to the movies?
 Is there a particular gym you enjoy going to?
 Maybe there’s a dance class you’d like to attend?

 Find how you can engage your passions outside of service, as they will help sustain you through the challenges.
-And if you’re personal self-care plan isn’t enough, don’t hesitate to reach out to your ɫƵ community.
+And if your personal self-care plan isn’t enough, don’t hesitate to reach out to your ɫƵ community.
 There are several mental health and wellness resources that ɫƵ offers to corps members.

 Recentering, reflection and looking forward